DrBlackross/transformer-base-Ai-kraken/README.md

-(i've been lurking on github for years, this is my best attempt at replacing all the old crypto strategy based scripts (for my needs) since askmike came out with Gekko... here is my take, feel free to muck with it just give credit, any issues, you can post but i will probably never see it LOL (i do know this works well with kraken, coinbase being what the api is, its touchy))
+(i've been lurking on github for years, this is my best attempt at replacing all the old crypto strategy based scripts (for my needs) since askmike came out with Gekko... here is my take, feel free to muck with it just give credit, any issues, you can post but I will probably never see it LOL (i do know this works well with kraken, coinbase being what the api is, its touchy))

 # Kraken Transformer Trading Bot